Nana2929/ORA-modrl/report.md

 ### Problem Definition
 Amiri's paper models disaster planning and response capturing the inherent uncertainty in demand, supply, and cost resulting from the disaster.
 The model consists of 3 stages and 2 kinds of pair-wise transportation (Supplier-RDC, RDC-AA).
 Given constraints on transportation and the capacity limits in the 3 sets of nodes, the goal is to select optimum number of commodities in delivery from node to node, locations to set up RDCs, and capacitiy levels if an RDC is to be set up, while minimizing the total cost and the least satisified area's shortage cost.
-Amiri's paper goes further to wrap the objective functions with a robust optimization framework to guarantee small variance and model feasibility; we would like to skip the part as it makes the model too complicated.
+Bozorgi-Amiri's paper goes further to wrap the objective functions with a robust optimization framework to guarantee small variance and model feasibility; we would like to skip the part as it makes the model too complicated.
-In brief, we would like to mainly follow Amiri's paper formulation and multi-objective (bi-objective) setting, but with the following modifications:
+In brief, we would like to mainly follow Bozorgi-Amiri's paper formulation and multi-objective (bi-objective) setting, but with the following modifications:
 1. Separating RDCs into standard RDCs (denoted RDC) and CSs (denoted CS).
 2. Separating affected areas into high-risk and low-risk AAs, where high-risk AAs only receive resources from CSs, and low-risk AAs could receive from both.
-3. Simplifying the constraints by removing the procure costs of commodities, and fixing the setup cost and capacity size for RDC (Amiri's paper has 3 setup costs with 3 sizes), and handcrafting a setup cost and a capacity size for CS.
+3. Simplifying the constraints by removing the procure costs of commodities, and fixing the setup cost and capacity size for RDC (Bozorgi-Amiri's paper has 3 setup costs with 3 sizes), and handcrafting a setup cost and a capacity size for CS.
 4. Simplifying the objectives by removing the robust optimization framework described in the paper section 3 formula (13), and keeping only the naive $\xi$ for both objectives.

 ## Methodology